open/close all folders

-- Pimped-Out Dress: Always wears the finest garments.
+- Pimped-Out Dress: Always wears the finest garments, especially when attending balls.

-- Shipper on Deck: Believe or not, it looks like she's one for her daughter and her half-brother.
+- Shipper on Deck: Believe or not, it looks like she's one for Farnese and Serpico, despite him being Farnese's half-brother.

 - Strong Family Resemblance: You can see where Farnese got her looks from.

 - Women Are Wiser: Despite not acting directly against her husband, she's indeed much less of an asshole than he is, and tries to encourage Farnese to stand up to him.
 She often remarks how Vandimion men make the same mistakes, whether it's the father or the sons.